ansys/pyansys-units/doc/source/getting_started/faq.rst

 force units.
 You can introduce your own unit systems either dynamically at run time or by providing a custom configuration file.

-PyAnsys Units defines a unit system as a `unique selection` of base units.
+PyAnsys units defines a unit system as a `unique selection` of base units.
 For instance, the SI unit system is a unique choice of units for the default base units.

-How is PyAnsys Units different from pint?
+How is PyAnsys units different from pint?
 """""""""""""""""""""""""""""""""""""""""

 In contrast to pint, the ``UnitRegistry`` is only a container of the configured